 The PHA currently maintains one waiting list for project-based vouchers for sites serving elderly-only residents.
 This waiting list may be used to serve additional sites serving the same population or the PHA may choose to separate waiting lists to serve a specific site.
-This waiting list will be subject to the following weighted preferences:
+This waiting list will be subject to the following weighted preferences (See "Definition of Preferences" for more detail.):